Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/03-denial-tests.rst

 E.3.1 Limit_Exceeded
 """"""""""""""""""""""
-Note that the account used for this testing MUST have concurrent / simultaneous-user limit (concurrency limits) set at a single user.
+Note that the account used for this testing MUST have concurrent/simultaneous-user limit (concurrency limits) set at a single user.
 A second user attempting to access the database would be denied.

 **Option 1**: The report provider denies the user access when the concurrency limit is exceeded upon login.